BuildOnViction/gitbook/archive/building-your-first-game-dapp-on-tomochain.md

 ## 8. Creating a user interface to interact with the smart contract <a href="#5a54" id="5a54"></a>

-Now **we’ve created the smart contract and deployed it to TomoChain blockchain (testnet).** It’s time to create a UI so that people can use the shop!
+Now **we’ve created the smart contract and deployed it to Viction blockchain (testnet).** It’s time to create a UI so that people can use the shop!

 Included with the `pet-shop` Truffle Box was code for the app’s front-end.
 That code exists within the `src/` directory.